Get Adobe Flash player

 What is your c-section rate?

-I heard that birth centers only care for “low risk” pregnancies.
+I heard that home birth is only for “low risk” pregnancies.
 What does that mean?

 In general, low-risk means: